mattdennewitz/homers/README.md

 1. Update `SQLALCHEMY_DATABASE_URI` in either `homers.config`
    or `homers.local_config`.
-Alternately, this app will read `DATABASE_URL` from your environment before trying the config.
+Alternately, this app will read `HOMERS_DATABASE_URI` from your environment before trying the config.
 2. Run the `create_db` task:

 ```bash
 $ python tasks.py create_db
 ```

-After these steps, you should have an empty database.
+Once completed, you'll have a database ready to house some homers.

 ### Importing data from MLB